tinko26/ao/docs/api/src/ao/ao_list.h.md

 };
 ```

+This type represents a list node.
 It consists of the following members.

 | `next` | The next node. |
 | `prev` | The previous node. |